 Universal Serial Bus (USB) is a way to establish communication between devices and a host controller (usually personal computers).
-As we all know, Today Generally we use USB 2.0 version of USB.
-The usage of this interface are so common ranging from peripherals such as mouse, keyboard, digital cameras, printers, personal media players, flash drives, and external hard drives.
-As Time changes the storage capacity has also changed from Gigabyte to Terabyte, Today data are in big gigantic size and to copy such file to portable hard drive may take plenty of valuable time.
+As we all know, Today Generally we use the USB 2.0 version of USB.
+The usage of this interface is so common ranging from peripherals such as mouse, keyboards, digital cameras, printers, personal media players, flash drives, and external hard drives.
+As Time changes the storage capacity has also changed from Gigabyte to Terabyte, Today data are in big gigantic sizes and to copy such files to a portable hard drive may take plenty of valuable time.
 People felt the need for speed and demanding bandwidth is not just enough.

-This is were USB 3.0 comes in picture , the Future of USB standard.
+This is where USB 3.0 comes in the picture, the Future of USB standard.
 USB 3.0 is the next major revision of the Universal Serial Bus.
 In 2007, Intel demonstrated SuperSpeed USB at the Intel Developer Forum.
 USB 3.0 specification was completed on November 17, 2008.
-As such, the USB Implementers Forum (USB-IF) has taken over managing the specifications and publishes the relevant technical documents necessary to allow the world of developers and hardware manufacturers to begin to develop products around the USB 3.0 protocol.
+As such, the USB Implementers Forum (USB-IF) has taken over managing the specifications and publishing the relevant technical documents necessary to allow the world of developers and hardware manufacturers to begin to develop products around the USB 3.0 protocol.